Finnoy Travel - Travel Stories and Reviews

 Complimentary Services

-Long-distance trains have free Wi-Fi, table and reading light, power sockets, toilets, heating and air conditioning.
-Commuter trains have fewer services but also they have toilets.
+Long-distance trains have free Wi-Fi, table and reading lights, power sockets, toilets, heating and air conditioning.
+Commuter trains have fewer services, but also they have toilets.

 Restaurant

 Long-distance trains have a restaurant carriage or sales from a cart.
-Passengers enjoy typically drinks or coffee with some snacks in the train's restaurant.
-The restaurant serves also warm meals but the quality may be disappointing.
-To save money, it is recommended to eat before or after a journey and enjoy only a cup of coffee on the train.
-Is it allowed to take food on a train but consumption of your alcohol is forbidden.
+Passengers typically enjoy drinks or coffee with some snacks in the train's restaurant.
+The restaurant also serves warm meals, but the quality may be disappointing.
+To save money, eating before or after a journey and enjoying only a cup of coffee on the train is recommended.
+Is it allowed to take food on a train, but consumption of your alcohol is forbidden.

 Keeping Connected